EmilianoAmador/Time_Series_Forecasting-Linear-Regression/Code/README.md

 # A Yen for the Future:
 ## Time Series Analysis and Linear Regression of the Yen Against the USD

-This activity evaluates the performance of various techniques applied in a time series forcasting for the historic values of the Japanese Yen (JPY) against the United States Dollar (USD).
+This project evaluates the performance of various techniques applied in a time series forcasting for the historic values of the Japanese Yen (JPY) against the United States Dollar (USD).
 It also takes a look in evaluating the accuracy of future value predictions by using a Linear Regression of the JPY lagged returns.

 ![](../Images/Historic_values.gif)